Pre-Trial Intervention (PTI) in Pinellas County

 If you enter the PTI program, then you will be supervised by the Pinellas County Sheriff’s Office Misdemeanor Probation Unit.
 You must pay a monthly supervisory cost of $50.00.

-If I don’t have an attorney, what happens at arraignment?
+If I don’t have an attorney, what happens at the arraignment?

 If you enter a plea of Not Guilty, then the court will set another court date and inquire about whether you want to hire a private attorney or whether you would like a public defender to be appointed to represent you.